MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/app-bars.md

       ![WinUI logo](images/winui-logo-64x64.png)
    :::column-end:::
    :::column span="3":::
-      The **CommandBarFlyout** control is included as part of the Windows UI Library, a NuGet package that contains new controls and UI features for Windows apps.
+      The **CommandBar** control is included as part of the Windows UI Library, a NuGet package that contains new controls and UI features for Windows apps.
 For more info, including installation instructions, see the [Windows UI Library overview](/uwp/toolkits/winui/).
    :::column-end:::
    :::column:::